Tumbolisu/VMF-Environment-Extractor/README.md

 Click on "Releases" at the right side of the page and download the newest `ZIP` file.
 (Don't download the source code!)
 Extract the contents of the `ZIP` before trying to run the program.

-Drag and drop a `VMF` file onto `#TODO.exe`.
+Drag and drop a `VMF` file onto `_run_program.bat` if you are on Windows.
+On other platforms, use `src/main.exe` directly.
 You should see a new `VMF` file with the same name but ending with `.env.vmf`.
 This new `VMF` file will only include the entities and settings that control the environment of the map.

 ### I Got An Error Message!